Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     !!!
 Hint

         The most common cause of issues is related to the job scheduler details (i.e. the `resource_spec_kwargs` and the `job_attributes_kwargs`).
-If your job fails on the remote machine, check the `~/.psij` directory for a history and various log files associated with your attempted job submissions.
+If your job fails on the remote machine, check the `~/.psij` directory for various log files associated with your attempted job submissions.
+Additionally, set `cleanup=False` in the `HPCExecutor` to retain all PSI/J-related files for debugging purposes.

 === "Parsl ⭐"